wlsdud5942/ACC2025/Planning/DQN/README.md

-# `dqn/` — Visit-Order Optimization with a Lightweight DQN
+# `DQN` — Visit-Order Optimization with a Lightweight DQN

 This module computes a **visit sequence** for user-specified **stops / waypoints** on a **directed graph** (nodes `0..59`).
 It uses a tiny **Deep Q-Network (NumPy-only)** with a robust **BFS fallback** to avoid dead-ends and loops.
 The final plan is written to **`dqn_paths.json`**, which `helper_path_sender` consumes directly for runtime streaming.